Aranya Documentation An overview of the Aranya project

 • Merge segments contribute two parent edges to the queue

-Without visited tracking, the number of queue operations grows exponentially with merge depth rather than linearly with segment count.
+Without deduplication, the number of queue operations grows exponentially with merge depth rather than linearly with segment count.

 Design Constraints